Jerry Foltz

 Jerry Foltz (born August 14, 1962) is an American former professional golfer and current commentator for the LIV Golf Invitational Series.
-He was formerly a long time commentator for the Golf Channel.
+He was formerly a long-time commentator for the Golf Channel.

-Amateur career
+Early life and amateur career

-Foltz was born in Las Vegas, Nevada.
+In 1962, Foltz was born in Las Vegas, Nevada.
 He played his college golf for the University of Arizona and was an All-Pac-10 selection in 1984.
 In 1989, he won the Arizona Amateur.

 Professional career

-Foltz turned professional in 1990, and claimed one victory on the Nike Tour (now the Web.com Tour) in 1995.
+In 1990, Foltz turned professional.
+Three days after turning professional, Foltz sustained a serious back injury in an auto accident involving a drunk driver.
+Foltz was determined to overcome the injury and went on to success on the Nike Tour.
+He had one victory on the Nike Tour in 1995.
 He has seven career holes-in-one.
-In 1990, three days after turning professional, Foltz sustained a serious back injury in an auto accident involving a drunk driver.
-Foltz was determined to overcome the injury and went on to success on the Nike Tour.

 Broadcasting career

 His broadcasting career began as he was still committed to his playing career.

-"Jerry's ability to analyze the game coupled with his talent for articulating his thoughts in an entertaining way has propelled him into the world of golf commentary."

-Foltz has served in multiple roles for Golf Channel, including:
+Foltz worked as a broadcaster for the Golf Channel for a number of years.